 The WHO guide is available in over 30 languages and can be accessed by clicking here.

-The PSI Special Interest Group in Human Rights and Psychology has produced a rapid response psychology tool to aid the public’s assistance to Ukrainian refugees arriving in Ireland.
+The PSI Special Interest Group in Human Rights and Psychology (SIGHRP) has produced a rapid response psychology tool to aid the public’s assistance to Ukrainian refugees arriving in Ireland.
 Click here to view.

 There are various ways to help those who have been affected by war.
 The information below briefly touches on just some of the ways you can help.